Iiridayn/image-saver/extension/README.md

 TODO: site support: should have a flag for sites which have a general content warning to prevent deep-linking bypassing that.

+TODO: apparently Google image search hotlinks...
+We can too then! (maybe; hotlink protection status along w/deeplink rating warning).
+TODO: fallback images - probably require JS turned on. (yep, srcset and <picture> both won't work for fallback _hosting_).
+Can make it Open Source compliant.
+Might be able to use WebRTC to _find_ the image host at least.
+TODO: local hosting w/relay and discovery servers; kinda like Syncthing, yeah.
+Prefer saved version always; things change, etc
+TODO: test for image version updates - means we need to store what header(s) we test against w/the image, so we don't have to keep re-downloading.
+We cache - but differently to most standards.

 /**
  * FIXME: generic handler needs to be able to change which image, for subsequent calls!!
  *